Donna Hill, Au.D.FAAA

 Corina Casey, Office Manager

 My journey with Audiology Professionals began in August of 2007 when we first opened our doors.
 I am proud to be part of a culture that promotes relationship building and genuine care for the overall health of our patients and their families.
-In my time away from the office, I enjoy photography, reading, crafting and anything outdoors.
-I love going on adventures with my husband, daughter and fur-baby.
+In my time away from the office, I keep busy by chasing after my fearless toddler.
+Some of my favorite activities include photography, reading, crafting and any outdoor adventure.

 Cheri Anderson, Patient Care Coordinator